bitfoundation/bitplatform/docs/bit-server-side-web-api.md

 git clone https://github.com/bit-foundation/bit-framework.git
 ```

-Then open Samples\WebApiSamples\WebApiSamples.sln, then go to 1SimpleWebApi sample.
+Then open Samples\WebApiSamples\WebApiSamples.sln, then go to 1SimpleWebApi project.

 There are several classes there.
-Program and ValuesController are get copied from[this microsoft docs article](https://docs.microsoft.com/en-us/aspnet/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api).
+Program and ValuesController are get copied from [this microsoft docs article](https://docs.microsoft.com/en-us/aspnet/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api).
 It's a good idea to read that article first.

 For now, lets ingore the third class: "AppStartup".